Geopointe Routing for Salesforce Mobile App

 Open Geopointe in the Salesforce mobile app by tapping the Map tab (Need help getting there?
 Click here).
 To begin, let's search for an address or a point of interest to be your first stop.
 When you tap inside the search bar at the top of the map, your search options are exposed.

 You can select either a Data Set or Search for an Address/Place.
 For my first stop I'm going to perform an Address search for Los Angeles International Airport (LAX).
 The search anticipates possible options for your convenience.

 Geopointe will drop the pin at Los Angeles International Airport and give you the option to add it as a route stop.
-After tapping the Green Arrow Icon, the app will confirmation that this stop has been added to your route.
+After tapping the Green Arrow Icon, the app will confirm that this stop has been added to your route.

 As you add stops to your route, you will see the ticker number increase on the Gray Route Icon in the lower right of the map.

 Now let's add some Salesforce data to your route.
-Tap the Search bar again, and this time keep Data Sets selected.
+Tap the search bar again, and this time keep Data Sets selected.

 To add a stop to the route, tap on the pin for that stop.
 To add it to your route, tap the Green Route Icon.
 A confirmation will alert you that the stop has been added.

 Continue these steps with more search results, until you have a workable route.

 Choose an ending point for your route.
 This could be your home, office, or that evening's dinner reservation.
 For this example, I want to head back to the airport, and will add it the same way as before.